dojo/dojo.io/site/source/cookbook/testing/mocking-imports.md

 These stubs are used in place of the actual imports.
 The stubs are key/value pairs:

 * `key`: A string which represents the string identifier used in the original import
-* `value`: A data structure which is returned in place of the original imported module
+* `value`: A data type which is returned in place of the original imported module

 4. Within your test file, require your widget through the `proxyquire` API and pass in the necessary stubs as defined in step 3: